mvegavillar/Accumbens-Rew-learning/README.md

 Code for the analysis of behavioral and electrophysiological files collected for my thesis work (2014-2019).

-Recordings were taken from the NAc core of rats as they acquired a simple cued approach learning task.
+Recordings were taken from the NAc core of rats as they were trained in a cued approach task.

 Folders:
 - "All data extract" are the code files that provide the structure for the data analysis of each experiment.